Shoogn/UrlShortenerServer/README.md

 app.Run();
 ```

-The most important part in the previous code is the following section
+The most important part in the previous code from the Program.cs file is the following section:

 ```C#
 builder.Services.AddUrlShortener<ShortUrlEntity>()
     .AddUrlShortenerEntityFrameworkStores<BaseDBContext>();
 ```
 And this is the default configuration to register the UrlShortenerServer to your project.
-So let us add the migration to the project, make sure to install the
+So let us add the migration to the project, make sure to install the required package to be able to create a new migration file:

 ```
 Microsoft.EntityFrameworkCore.Tools 7.0.10
 ```

-to be able to add a new migration file, then open the Package Manager Console and run this script:
+after that open the Package Manager Console and run this script:
 ```
 PM> Add-Migration -Name init
 ```
-And by doing so you will get a new crated file in the Solution Explorer named Migrations and you will find a new file name {uniquenumber_init.cs} see the next picture:
+And by doing so you will get a new created file in the Solution Explorer named Migrations and inside that folder you will find a new file nameed {uniquenumber_init.cs} see the next picture:

 ![image](https://github.com/Shoogn/UrlShortenerServer/assets/18530495/56dcf55b-0590-4dcb-8cb3-3d0b6802bc7f)

-and as you can see from the migration code in the previous code the default schema name is "dbo" and the default table name is "ShortUrls" and there are three Columns comming from the ShortUrlEntity object:
+and as you can see from the migration code in the previous picture the default schema name is "dbo" and the default table name is "ShortUrls" and there are three Columns which are comming from the ShortUrlEntity object:
 - Id ( the type of this column is bigint, long in C#).
 - LongUrl ( the type of this column is nvarchar(450), string in C#).
 - ShortUrl ( the type of this column is nvarchar(450), string in C#).

-Don't worry I will show you in the second part of this explaination how to custom the UrlShortenerServer.
+Don't worry I will show you in the second part of this explaination how to customize the UrlShortenerServer.
 So, let us run our migration file to create the database by opening the Package Manager Console again and run the following script:
 ```
 PM> Update-Database
 ```
-And by pressing Enter key in your keyboard EF Core will create a new database with the given name from the ConnectionStrings in the appsettings.json file and here is the described picture:
+And by pressing Enter key in your keyboard EF Core will create a new database with the given name that is defined in the ConnectionStrings in the appsettings.json file and here is the described picture:

 ![image](https://github.com/Shoogn/UrlShortenerServer/assets/18530495/481dba1b-8761-4d56-8d53-294db8358a28)

 Ok, untile now we prepare our application to work with UrlShortenerServer, but how can we create a new short url?
-In the Controllers folder create a new file named HomeController.cs file, we need to inject a new class named: UrlShortenerManager and this is a parameter type class, and accept any object of type ShortUrlEntity, the signature of HomeController class is like following:
+In the Controllers folder create a new file named HomeController.cs file, we need to inject a new class named: UrlShortenerManager and this is a parameter type class, and accept any object of type ShortUrlEntity, the signature of HomeController class it looks like the following:

 ```C#
  public class HomeController : Controller